 Breaking Free from Hollywood's Release Model: We're challenging the traditional release model by embracing a more dynamic, fan-centric approach.

 This ambitious vision has been in the works since before the pandemic.
-We recognized early on that real-time technologies from the gaming industry would revolutionize the way content is created and delivered.
-Virtual production was the missing link, bridging the gap between film and gaming.
+We recognized early on that real-time technologies from the gaming industry would revolutionize the way content in Hollywood is both created and delivered.
+Virtual production was the missing link, bridging the gap between the film and game worlds.

 But knowing that technology can transform an industry is one thing; figuring out how to make it happen is another.
 At Voltaku, we believe we've cracked the code.